Lab1717/espminerjson/README.md

 ## Overview
-This project is an Arduino-based solution that fetches miner data from a AxeOS miner API  [ESP-Miner](https://github.com/bitaxeorg/ESP-Miner), obfuscates sensitive fields, and then sends the data to a JSONBin cloud storage.
+This project is an Arduino-based solution that fetches miner data from a AxeOS API:  [ESP-Miner](https://github.com/bitaxeorg/ESP-Miner) and [Bitaxe API Endpoints](https://osmu.wiki/bitaxe/api/), obfuscates sensitive fields, and then sends the data to a JSONBin cloud storage.
 It utilizes Wi-Fi to communicate with the miner device and the JSONBin API to store the data remotely.
 The primary use case is for securely storing miner information in a centralized JSONBin without exposing sensitive data such as BTC addresses, SSID, and MAC addresses, while also ensuring that the miner itself is not exposed to the internet.

 You can view your miner data via this url: https://api.jsonbin.io/v3/b/REPLACE-WITH-YOUR-BINID